jara001/f1tenth-rules/rules_v3.md

 Track contains sections with defined speed limits.

 - Driving with forbidden speed is considered as a ... _(which type of violation?)_
-    - The team has to stop the car and move it before the speed-restricted section.
+    - During the race, the team has to stop the car and move it before the speed-restricted section.
 - The speed limit is defined in one of the following ways:
     - Area delimitation with special markings.
 - The competition rules have to specify: